-The practice had reliable systems in the majority of areas for appropriate and safe handling of medicines.
+The majority of systems at the practice were appropriate for the safe handling of medicines and equipment.

-- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
+- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines minimised risks.
+However, we found three items in the emergency grab bag used for home visits which had passed their expiry dates, even though the written checklist indicated they had been checked in April 2018.
+A resuscitation oxygen tube was found with an expiry date of February 2018, a silicone oxygen mask had expired in March 2018 and a sterile wound dressing had expired in January 2018. - The emergency oxygen cylinder had been used recently.
+Staff told us it had been checked regularly.
+However, these checks had not been documented to confirm they had been completed. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
 The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance.